 Interior Aircraft Detailing Prices

-For example, if you pay $275 to have a small private jet washed, additional interior detailing will be charged at around $125.
-For a medium jet wash at $375, expect to add on $225 for interior cleaning.
+For example, if you pay $300 to wash a small private jet, additional interior detailing will be charged around $150.
+For a medium jet wash at $400, expect to add $225 for interior cleaning.
 A larger jet with a $600 exterior wash could incur an extra $350 for an interior clean.

 Airplane Detailing Cost for Add-On Services